Cyberworld-builders/talent-assessment/docs/github-actions-email-testing.md

 - ✅ **Secure credential management** with environment variables
 - ✅ **Flexible configuration** for different testing needs

-For production deployments, consider using GitHub Secrets with real Mailtrap credentials for more thorough email testing.
+The repository is now configured with GitHub Secrets for comprehensive email testing using real Mailtrap credentials.